DannyKennen/DataScience_S2025/data-science-curriculum-build (2)/challenges/c05-antibiotics-assignment.md

 *Observations* - What is your response to the question above?

-- The penicillin has a high negative gram strain and low positive gram strain.
+- The penicillin has a high negative gram strain and low positive gram strain, this means that penicillien is more effective against Gram-Postitive bateria.
 Streptomycin is a relatively even mix of negitive and positive gram strains.
 Neomycin is low in concentration for both positive and negative cases, save for a few cases.
+Both Streptomycin and Neoycin both work better on gram-negitive bacteria

 Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?

-- Visual 1
+- Visual 3

 Why?

-- Visual 1 shows the relationships between the three antibiotics between each other, and the comparison of negative and positive gram strain cases.
+- Visual 3 shows the relationships between the three antibiotics between each other, and the comparison of negative and positive gram strain cases.